Click to make a donation via PayPal to 17-24-30 National Hate Crime Awareness Week

 The aim of the week is to encourage local authorities, key partners and communities affected by hate crime to work together to tackle all forms of hate crime.

-Each year, we highlight one of the hate crime strands during the service of Hope and Remembrance for those affected by Hate Crime that we hold at St Paul's Cathedral.
+Each year, we highlight one of the hate crime strands during the service of Hope and Remembrance for those affected by Hate Crime.

 SEE OUR PLANNING YOUR NATIONAL WEEK PAGE FORR THIS YEARS HIGHLIGHTED HATE CRIME STRAND